TaliBojdakYates/classroomSchedule/README.md

 This website also handles user error if they enter a classroom that does not exist.
 If this happens a pop up appears to let the user know they made a mistake.

 <img width="70%" alt="error page" src="https://user-images.githubusercontent.com/62511971/183686616-abb91b05-94cf-427a-abfc-c6dafc719c8f.png">

+The website also connects to a MySQL data base which holds a list of all the classes and the times that they happen.
+This is a mok data base with data for Monday.
+More data could be added for the other days.
+The code is currently hardcoded to be set on monday, but if more classroom data for different days was imputed different classes would show up depending on the day.